JiriTrecak/Warp/README.md

 Objects are nice and everything, but usually, when you fetch some data from your REST point, you would like to **create whole chain of objects**.

-User can, for example, have messages that you get in one call. **Warp supports just that**, and as an icing on the cake, it can create relations between objects, even with inverse references:
+The user can, for example, have messages that you get in one call. **Warp supports just that**, and as an icing on the cake, it can create relations between objects, even with inverse references:

 ```swift